HelpBot Assistant

 </html>

-The sales data are in thousands, so format the vertical axis label by adding $ as a prefix and K as a suffix to each label.
-This can be achieved by setting the ${value}K to the labelFormat property of axis.
-Here, {value} act as a placeholder for each axis label.
+The sales values are in thousands, so format the vertical axis label by adding $ as a prefix and K as a suffix to each label.
+This can be achieved by setting ${value}K to the labelFormat property of the axis.
+Here, {value} acts as a placeholder for each axis label.

 import { Chart, LineSeries, Category } from '@syncfusion/ej2-charts';